JFHoffmann/AI-Travel-Agent/README.md

 * manual searchs are slow and tedious

 ## How is it used?
 The AI Travel Agent will assist travellers planning their holidays.
-The user will provide her preferences on various aspects such as schedule, budget, type of travel (adventure, luxury...), preferred types of transports (plane, train...), must-see places, accommodation preferences (hotel, appartment, camping...), special needs or dietary restrictions.
+The user will provide her preferences on various aspects such as schedule, budget, type of travel (adventure, luxury...), transports (plane, train...), must-see places, accommodation preferences, special needs or dietary restrictions.

-Based on a combination of factors the AI Travel Agent will calculate different routes and propose various detailed plans and estimated total costs.
-Depending on the user's flexibility it can easily calculate various routes with different starting and ending locations.
-The system will consider:
+Based on a combination of factors the AI Travel Agent will calculate different routes and propose various detailed plans and estimated total costs:
+* different starting and ending locations
 * best pricing
 * best time of the year
 * availability of hotel accommodations